Lucia

 In Residence

-Dr Lucia Satragno conducts her legal research at the Centre for Banking and Finance Law (CBFL), National University of Singapore since 2020.
-Before joining CBFL, she worked as a doctoral fellow in monetary and financial law at the World Trade Institute, University of Bern (2015-2020) and as a research fellow at the same institute (2012-2014).
+Dr Lucia Satragno was a Research Fellow at the Centre for Banking and Finance Law (CBFL), National University of Singapore between 2020 to 2024.
+Prior to joining CBFL, she worked as a doctoral fellow in monetary and financial law at the World Trade Institute, University of Bern (2015-2020) and as a research fellow at the same institute (2012-2014).
 She also worked as a legal counsel in banking and finance law for a major law firm (2004-2009) and a corporate bank (2009-2010) in Buenos Aires, Argentina.

 Lucia holds a law degree with honours from the University of Buenos Aires (2003), an LLM degree with distinction, awarded by Queen Mary University of London (2010-2011).
 She obtained her Doctor of Philosophy (PhD) degree in international monetary and financial law (magna cum laude), from the University of Bern (May 2020).
 Her doctoral thesis was co-supervised by Professor Thomas Cottier (World Trade Institute, University of Bern) and Professor Rosa Maria Lastra (CCLS, Queen Mary, University of London).
 Dr Satragno’s thesis was published as a book by BRILL in February 2022.